Uncle Al's Racing Rules in Pictures

 ...

 In the photo above on the left, 1305 (starboard) is an obstruction to 1131 who is on port tack.
 Therefore 1131 would have had the right to hail 171 for "room to tack", had he done so well before the moment captured here.
-Having not hailed, 1131 is now blissfully sailing into a situation where he is sure to foul the starboard boat (1305) since he's left it too late to bear away, or the boat to windward of him (171) by doing a crash tack (see photo on right) to avoid 1305.
+Having not hailed, 1131 is now blissfully sailing into a situation where he is sure to foul the starboard boat (1305) since he's left it too late to bear away, or he will foul the boat to windward of him (171) by doing a crash tack (see photo on right) to avoid 1305.

-If Leeward opts to call for "room to tack", then Windward cannot claim room to pass astern of Starboard, since rule 19.2 states: "When rule 19.1 applies, rule 18 does not."
-Note however, that unless Leeward has to make "a substantial course change" to pass astern of Starboard, rule 19.1 (Room to Tack) is not available to him.
+If Leeward opts to call for "room to tack", then Windward cannot claim room to pass astern of Starboard, since rule 19.2(a) gives the right-of-way boat the choice as to which side to pass the obstruction on.
+Note however, that unless Leeward has to make a substantial course change in order to avoid the r-o-w boat, the latter will not qualify as an obstruction.

-If, on the other hand, Leeward chooses to pass behind Starboard, rule 19.1 is not being applied.
-Therefore Leeward must - under rule 18 - allow Windward (AY171 in this case) room to pass astern of Starboard, also.
+If, on the other hand, Leeward chooses to pass behind Starboard, rule 20 is not being applied.
+Therefore Leeward must - under rule 19 - allow Windward (AY171 in this case) room to pass astern of Starboard, also.

 ...